roman-milk/roman-milk.github.io/three-tales-wifey-girl-and-hubby.md

  Kelli wasn't resisting whatsoever.
 Leaning back in her chair in front of me, she reached her hands to her bosom, grasping her string bikini, and in one motion she ripped it off of herself.
 Both of those huge teen tits sat on her skinny torso like balloons -- round, soft, creamy, and pale, with huge, light- pink areolas and very long, super-stiff nipples.
 The girl was proud of them, as she should be, arching her back to show them off, looking at my to be sure I was approving.

  I was so approving, licking my lips at the sight of Kelli's breasts.
 I couldn't wait to get naked too, although a small part of me was very hesitant because Amy and I had never played with another girl before.
 I wasn't sure what had gotten into Amy -- but I wasn't arguing either.
-Report_Story #5